Fanling Babies' Home [1940-1966]

 The Fanling Babies’ Home really had its origins in 1936 when young missionary Miss Mildred Dibden returned to Hong Kong from England and took in her first abandoned baby in Tsimshatsui.
 She had first gone out to Hong Kong in 1931 with the BCMS, but had been repatriated due to a severe attack of malaria, which nearly took her life.

-While in Hong Kong the hundreds of babies being abandoned had really caught her attention and back in the UK she had used her time to seek backing from missionary societies to start up a rescue mission for them.
-When backing was not forthcoming, she was encouraged to start up on her own by seasoned HK missionaries Dr and Mrs Lechmere Clift, with the support of the Emmanuel Church in Nathan Road.
+Back in the UK recovering, Mildred had used her time to seek backing from missionary societies to start up a rescue mission for them.
+When backing was not forthcoming, she was encouraged to start up on her own by seasoned HK missionaries Dr and Mrs Lechmere Clift, with the support of their Emmanuel Church in Nathan Road.

 The property was a two-storey Western-style villa, with a fountain/pool in front of the house and two Chinese-style bungalows in its grounds.
 Each bungalow had 8 rooms and kitchen facilities, and housed the staff of the home (Assistants and amahs).